wiliamsouza/doc/source/index.rst

 * :doc:`audit </mmc/plugins/audit>`: A framework for recording all operations
   done in the MMC interface.

-.. note:: Other plugins are part of MDS and pulse2 projects.
+.. note:: Other plugins are part of :ref:`mds` and :ref:`pulse` projects.

 :doc:`Installation </install/index>`
   Quick install guide.